-Power outages affect more than 20,000 in North Seattle
+Power restored after outages hit more than 20,000 in Seattle

 - Seattle Times to cut newsroom jobs

+The power outage hit the UW’s Alaska Airlines Arena.
+The power was restored there after 1:30 p.m. and the tip-off for the women’s basketball game against UCLA was pushed back by an hour to 3 p.m.

-Puget Sound Energy’s outage map showed nearly 5,000 customers were without power, including some in Redmond and Sammamish.
+Puget Sound Energy’s outage map showed more than 4,000 customers were without power, including some in Redmond and Sammamish.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.